gordsam18/fantasy_football_analysis/README.md

     1. Which position provides the most value to a fantasy football team?

     2. Which team scores the most fantasy points and how does it vary by position?

+    3. Which players are the most efficient in terms of fantasy points scored per touch?

+    4. Which fantasy position contributes the most total touchdowns across all players?

 }